ionic-team/stencil-site/docs/guides/server-side-rendering.md

 )
 ```

-With this approach your meta framework can properly generate a complete markup of your footer navigation without having to wait for your application runtime to hydrate the app.
+By rendering the menu directly in the light DOM, SSR can produce a complete, ready-to-render markup.

-### Cross Component Context
+### Cross-Component State Handling

-When components carry a certain state that you like to propagate to child components, there are several approaches that allows you to solve for that, e.g. reducers or context providers in React.
-If you use these state information to make decisions on how the element is being rendered you may run into issues when trying to server side render the application.
+When propagating state between parent and child components, patterns like reducers or context providers (as in React) are often used.
+However, this can be problematic with SSR in frameworks like Next.js, where each component is rendered independently.

-In Next.js and other meta frameworks, every component is rendered individually from its parents and childrens.
-For example, given the following structure:
+Consider the following structure:

 ```tsx
 <ParentComponent>